sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 10. The Samhita and Pada-texts of the Rgveda.

+11. Nighantu[^4]with Yāska's Nirukta.

-11. [Nighantu](# "The other texts may be learnt from the Appendix 3 of the book,")with Yāska's Nirukta.
+[^4]: "The other texts may be learnt from the Appendix 3 of the book,"

  All these MSS and the texts have been of very great service in correcting the MSS and determining the readings.